Telling the Story of Meijer through its Archives and Heritage Center

 History Associates provided Meijer with a preliminary assessment and inventory of select historical materials to help the company prepare to move its archival collection to the new facilities.
 History Associates archivists visited the corporate headquarters to review Meijer’s collection, which was spread across several storage areas.

-The assessment team inventoried more than 500 assets, reviewing an estimated 230 linear feet of archival records and 230 linear feet of artifacts, artwork, promotional items, and other memorabilia.
+The assessment team inventoried more than 500 assets, also reviewing an estimated 230 linear feet of archival records and 230 linear feet of artifacts, artwork, promotional items, and other memorabilia.
 For each item, archivists created an identifying number and brief description, indicated the item’s location, and made note of any special conservation needs.
 They tagged and photographed historically significant objects so that they would receive special attention during the move.
 Archivists also marked items that could help tell Meijer’s story in the Heritage Center.

 Telling the Meijer Story